 2. You will know when you are fertile

 When using an app to track your period, most apps will use the data you provide them to work out when you are ovulating and be able to help you understand when you are most fertile.
 The 'fertile window', when pregnancy is most likely, usually occurs during the 5 days leading up to ovulation and 1 day after ovulation, and tracking apps can even send you reminders letting you know when you are most fertile and reminding you of your 'fertile window'.

-3. Tracking your period helps you spot any irregularities
+3. Tracking your period helps you spot irregularities

 Tracking your cycle helps you to understand your unique patterns which can help you spot any irregularities much more easily.
 Your menstrual cycle is an indicator of your overall health and being aware of your unique patterns can help you notice if anything changes.
 Many tracker apps also prompt you to note down various details including irregularities or changes so you're able to remember these when speaking to your health care practitioner.

-4. You can understand and manage your mood and energy levels
+4. You can understand and manage your mood levels